Are you worried about Kitty's recent change in behavior?

 The key here is to figure out what's bothering your cat and address the cause of the fear.
 Never force a cat out of his or her hiding place.
 Find out what's bothering her and fix the issue.
 Follow the steps in this guide: How To Get A Cat To Come Out Of Hiding?

 Cats bite or nip owners for a variety of reasons.
 Some cats are more aggressive than others, or they may be too sensitive to petting.
 Owners usually learn to recognize their cat's patterns and find solutions to aggression issues.
 If you've been dealing with an aggression problem for a long time, here are a few guides that may help you identify the cause of the aggressive behavior and find solutions:

 But what about a sudden onset of aggression?

 The first thing you need to check is... you guessed it, your cat's medical condition.

 When in pain, even the friendliest cat may try to attack people around him.
 Just ask any veterinarian.

 Other times, you may be dealing with re-directed aggression.
-Kitty may have been upset by something else inside your home – or out of it.
-Fear triggers aggressive behavior in some cats, and that sometimes gets redirected to the nearest target around them.
+Kitty may have been upset by something else inside your home - or out of it.
+Fear triggers aggressive behavior in some cats, and they sometimes get redirected to the nearest target around them.

 "Why has my cat stopped using the litter box?"

 There are many possible reasons for a cat to stop using the litter box.
-Generally speaking, they belong in one of three groups –
+Generally speaking, they belong to one of three groups -

 - Medical issues